Lagueule/Lagueule/README.md

-- 👋 Hi, I’m @Lagueule
+- 👋 Hi, I’m @Lagueule i'm students in formationnd i work for old-peopoles i'm manager assistant of life
-- 👀 I’m interested in informatique
+- 👀 I’m interested in coding, développement, web and application creation, video-game, new technology, i like learning to more new knowing
-- 🌱 I’m currently learning the coding and devellopement and web creation
+- 🌱 I’m currently learning on f the coding, the developpement, web and application creation, finally I trying
-- 💞️ I’m looking to collaborate for everything project i would like have more learning
+- 💞️ I’m looking to collaborate for diffent project because i would like to have more knowing
 - 📫 How to reach me here, on instagram ,facebook, twitter

 <!---